 Soft skills, like communication, listening, and attitude, are one of the key attributes employers are looking for in new hires.

-In terms of regional economic development, the CREATE BRIDGES program, offered through CRD, is an economic development program designed to support business retention and expansion efforts of the retail, tourism, accommodation, and entertainment sectors.
+In terms of regional economic development, the CREATE BRIDGES program, offered through Extension’s Community and Rural Development programming, is an economic development initiative designed to support business retention and expansion efforts of the retail, tourism, accommodation, and entertainment sectors.
 Strategies to support workforce development for these sectors are highlighted in the CREATE BRIDGES program.

 State, Regional, and County Resources